 Solunion also does not allow other persons or entities to use these practices with Solunioners.
 We therefore include a specific section in our Code of Ethics and Conduct for Brokers (commercial agents or intermediaries) and in the Code of Ethics and Conduct for Stakeholders.
+ESRS S2-1 p.
+14 / ESRS S2-1 p.
+16

 In addition, Solunion has a Criminal Risk Prevention Manual for all Business Units which includes the principles for the prevention of criminal offences and details the supervision and control mechanisms.
+ESRS G1 IRO-1 p.
+6

 Furthermore, Solunion does not allow direct contributions to political parties or related institutions.
+ESRS G1-4 p.
+22 / ESRS G1-4 p.
+25 (a) / ESRS G1-5 p.
+27